-The guide also builds on the Pension Top Up campaign, relaunched earlier this year, which encourages older residents to check they are getting all of the financial support to which they are entitled.
+The guide also builds on the Pension Top Up campaign (internal webpage), which encourages older residents to check they are getting all of the financial support to which they are entitled.

 In Greater Manchester, £70 million goes unclaimed each year in Pension Credit alone, while many older residents are also missing out on Attendance Allowance, Housing Benefit, Council Tax Benefit and other entitlements – all of which could make a big difference to their weekly income and provide extra support for the rising living and energy costs.

 To get a physical copy for yourself, your loved ones or older people you are supporting, please look out for local distributions such as at libraries, pharmacies, warm hubs and more, or call Independent Age on 0800 319 6789.
 You could also call your local council’s dedicated cost of living phone line for more advice and support.

-With the support from Talking About My Generation – the first older person’s led newsroom in the UK, a video has been produced with older residents in Greater Manchester to promote the guide.
+With the support from Talking About My Generation (external website) – the first older person’s led newsroom in the UK, a video has been produced with older residents in Greater Manchester to promote the guide.